 - In a blink-and you'll miss it moments, you can see the Bloody Baron.
 And he's not drinking.

 - Even if he's not mentioned, Olgierd is here in the background, happily chatting with Anna Henrietta of all people!
-Remember, last time we saw him, he was completely broken and lost.
+Remember, last time we saw him, he was completely broken and lost, but perhaps on the cusp of turning his life around.
 It seems everything turned out well for him.